ringcentral/ringcentral-embeddable/docs/integration/third-party-auth.md

-## Add third party authorization button
+# Add third-party authorization button

 For some CRM API, they requires user to authorize firstly.
 This feature allows developer to add a third party authorization button and sync status into widget.